bzw133/SHAARP.ml/docs/input.md

 ### Partial Analytical Expressions

+!!! note
-Note: Ensure that either the thickness and/or the SHG tensor elements have been set to `analytical h` and/or `analytical dij` respectively in the `Set Material Properties` section before proceeding with the calculation of the analytical expressions.
+	Ensure that either the thickness and/or the SHG tensor elements have been set to `analytical h` and/or `analytical dij` respectively in the `Set Material Properties` section before proceeding with the calculation of the analytical expressions.

 ![partialanal](./img/partialanal.png)